Village of Pawling Pedestrian Plan, Pawling, New York

 1. Adjusting Our Processes

 a.
-Project Selection – Restructure our project selection process to achieve Plan goals:
+Project Selection – Restructure our project selection process:

 - Provide additional priority for projects that improve access (especially for walking, bicycling, and riding transit) to basic needs destinations, improve safety at high-crash locations, improve reliability at our most congested corridors, or reduce emissions (such as transit, park-and-rides, and walking and bicycling projects).